-Your decision will be influenced by your own personal circumstances such as the geographical location of your respective parents, as well as thequality of your relationship with your parents.
+Your decision will likely be influenced by your own personal circumstances, such as the geographical location of your respective parents, as well as thequality of your relationship with your parents.
 For some couples, this will be an easy decision, but others may need to think through their options.

-What are your priorities?
+What are your priorities regarding family celebrations?

 Perhaps you would really just prefer to be alone as a couple and set a foundation for your marriage and your own future family traditions.
 Once you are clear about your own personal priorities, you are ready for the next question.

-How do your parents feel?
+How do your parents feel about your plans?

-Or perhaps there is no pressure at all and they are leaving the choices up to you.
-Either way, chat to your parents and find out how they feel and what their expectations are.
+Or perhaps there is no pressure at all, and they are leaving the choices up to you.
+Either way, chat with your parents and find out how they feel and what their expectations are.

 What are the logistics involved?

-If you are in the same city, it makes things a lot simpler, but many couples find themselves living far away from their parents and travel costs would need to be taken into consideration as well as the time that it would take to travel back and forth.
+If you are in the same city, it makes things a lot simpler, but many couples find themselves living far away from their parents, and travel costs would need to be taken into consideration as well as the time that it would take to travel back and forth.